arsalanyavari/devops-roadmap/docs/TCP-IP/README.md

 - [ ] Network configuration: DevOps engineers must understand TCP/IP protocols, addressing, subnetting, and routing to configure network devices like routers, switches, and firewalls.
 They also need to know how to troubleshoot network connectivity issues.
+  - TCP/IP vs OSI
   - TCP/IP protocols
+    - What is protocol?
     - Internet Protocol (IP)
     - Transmission Control Protocol (TCP)
     - User Datagram Protocol (UDP)